OpenDSA/OpenDSA/RST/en/VisFormalLang/CFL.rst

    Then the only way to include a ":math:`+`" before the multiplication is if the addition is enclosed in parenthesis.
 Thus, there is only one meaning that is accepted.

+Let us see how the previous parse tree was built.

 .. inlineav:: ParseTreeForExpCON ss
    :links:   AV/VisFormalLang/CFG/ParseTreeForExpCON.css